Granchyard/Granchyard/README.md

 ## 🚀 About Me

-I enjoy building personal and learning projects that help me strengthen my frontend skills and deepen my understanding of UI/UX development.
+I enjoy building personal and learning projects that help me strengthen my software development skills and deepen my understanding of application design and user experience.
-My focus is on writing clean, scalable, and maintainable code and building intuitive, user-friendly interfaces.
+My focus is on writing clean, scalable, and maintainable code and creating intuitive, user-centered solutions.

 ---